kommitters/chaincerts-smart-contracts/vault_contract/README.md

 ```

 ### Revoke Issuer
-Revokes an issuer to prevent the issuance of verifiable credentials to a specific DID in the vault.
-This function is exclusively accessible to the admin account for invocation.
+Revokes an issuer for a specific vault.
+The admin account is the only party authorized to invoke this function.

+A contract error will be triggered if:
+- Invoker is not the contract admin.
+- Vault is not registered.
+- Vault is registered but revoked.

 ```rust
 fn revoke_issuer(e: Env, admin: Address, issuer: Address, did: String);